Ene River

-The Ene River (Río Ene; Iniy mayu) is a Peruvian river on the eastern slopes of the South American Andes.
+The Ene River (Río Ene; Iniy mayu) is a Peruvian river on the eastern slopes of the Andes.
+It is a headwater of the Amazon River.

 Geography

 Headwaters

 The Ene is formed at 12°15′45″S 73°58′30″W at the confluence of the Mantaro River and the Apurímac River, circa 400 m above sea level, where the three Peruvian Regions Junín, Cusco, and Ayacucho meet.